-Development shall provide for and support a wide range of public, social and community facilities to meet the needs of a diverse and growing population.
+Development shall make provision where appropriate - or contribute towards - a wide range of public, social and community facilities to meet the needs of a diverse and growing population.
 This shall be achieved by the provision of:

 - i.
-New state school places, particularly for primary pupils, as well as a new secondary school in or near the Area by 2031. - ii.
-Additional nursery places in the Area. - iii.
-New primary care health facilities, particularly in or near the West Hampstead Growth Area. - iv.
-Improvements to existing community centres, and the range of services they provide, as well as new community centres. - v.
-Protection for the building and facilities provided by West Hampstead Library. - vi.
-A full range of public services and amenities to benefit all sections of society.
+New school places, particularly for primary pupils. - ii.
+A new secondary school or a significantly expanded existing secondary school in or near the Area within the lifetime of this Plan, to meet the growing demand for places. - iii.
+Additional nursery places in the Area. - iv.
+New primary care health facilities, particularly in or near the West Hampstead Growth Area. - v.
+Improvements to existing community centres and the range of services they provide. - vi.
+New community facilities, where appropriate and where there is an identified need. - vii.
+Protection for the facilities and sites listed in E5 and E6 from damage or loss. - viii.
+Protection for the building and facilities provided by West Hampstead Library.